Lovin’ this article, but need more advice on your tax affairs?

 Thirdly, for example, could the same thing be achieved in a cheaper, more efficient fashion.
 And this is a good area for R&D claims – eg where processes are being made more efficient.

-If you have any queries regarding what is research and development, or R&D in general, then please get in touch.
+If you have any queries regarding what is research and development, or R&D tax relief in general, then please get in touch.